The Mike Walsh Show: History

+Early inception

-An early version of The Mike Walsh Show was a Thursday night variety show broadcast on HSV-7, Melbourne, from August 14, 1969.
-It was revamped to an interview-based format and extended its coverage to ATN-7, Sydney, from 18 March 1971.
+The Mike Walsh Show in its original format was a Thursday night variety show broadcast on the Seven Network (HSV-7), in Melbourne, started airing from 14 August 1969.
+It was revamped to an interview-based format and extended its coverage to the Seven Network ATN-7, Sydney, from 18 March 1971.
 The program aired for the last time on 8 July 1971.

+Network Ten and Nine Network

-In February 1973, the Screen Gems company and the 0-10 Network launched The Mike Walsh Show, produced at TEN-10, Sydney, as a daytime program, airing Monday to Friday in the early afternoons.
+The Screen Gems company and the 0-10 Network launched The Mike Walsh Show, on 5 February 1973 and produced at TEN-10, Sydney, as a daytime program, broadcast Monday to Friday in the early afternoons.

 In late 1976, Walsh announced that he was taking the show across to the Nine Network, with the first show from TCN-9, Sydney, on 7 February 1977 and airing in the midday timeslot.

 At the Nine Network, The Mike Walsh Show increased its coverage to include almost every capital city and regional market in Australia.

 Description

-The program featured the latest in music, film, fashion, gossip and politics, and garnered around 5 million viewers locally each week, and presented live performances and interviews from celebrities both locally and internationally.
+The program featured the latest in media and politics including covering the latest news, music, film, television, fashion and gossip, and garnered around 5 million viewers locally each week, and presented live performances and interviews from celebrities both locally and internationally.